-For example, a storage aggregate might be under contention because one or more workloads on it are competing for their I/O requests to be fulfilled.
+For example, a storage aggregate may be under contention because one or more workloads on it are competing for their I/O requests to be fulfilled.
 Other workloads on the aggregate can be impacted, causing their performance to decrease.
 To reduce the amount of activity on the aggregate, there are different steps you can take, such as moving one or more workloads to a less busy aggregate, to lessen the overall workload demand on the current aggregate.
 For a QoS policy group, you can adjust the throughput limit, or move workloads to a different policy group, so that the workloads are no longer being throttled.